 At this time the solar module information, including make, model, size, dimensions, number of modules, etc has not been determined.
-It is estimated that between 40,000 to 55,000 solar panels will be installed and approximately 10 inverters will be required.

 2.3 Class of the Renewable Energy Facility

 The Project will be a Class 3 solar facility.
 That is, the Project is ground mounted and greater than 10 kW.